Arch-ive/5etools/README.md

 -------------------------------------------------------------------------

-You can visit the [main site](https://5e.tools/index.html) or go to the GitHub [mirror](https://github.com/5etools-mirror-1/5etools-mirror-1.github.io) that this repo is (hopefully) in sync with.
+You can visit the [main site](https://5e.tools/index.html) or go to the GitHub [mirror](https://github.com/5etools-mirror-1/5etools-mirror-1.github.io) that this repo is (hopefully) in sync with which is hosted on GitHub [here!](https://arch-ive.github.io/5etools-Archived/)

 You can join the 5etools Discord [here](https://discord.gg/5etools)